 - Does the navigation work on a narrow, phone-shaped screen?

-- Are touch targets at least 44px?
+- Are touch targets at least 44 pixels?

 - Does the form layout stack correctly?